Agreed Code of Practice for Entry at Year 7 for September 2020

 Information for Parents

 For the purposes of Year 7 Entry procedures the following London Independent Girls’ Schools form the London 11+ Consortium.
-All Schools use a common entrance examination with the same mark scheme.
+All Schools use a common entrance examination with a common mark scheme.

-Channing School, Francis Holland (Regent’s Park), Francis Holland (Sloane Square), More House, Northwood College for Girls, Notting Hill and Ealing High School, Queen's College, Queen’s Gate School, St Helen’s School, St James Senior Girls’ School, South Hampstead High School, The Godolphin and Latymer School.
+Channing School, Francis Holland (Regent’s Park), Francis Holland (Sloane Square), More House, Northwood College for Girls, Notting Hill and Ealing High School, Queen's College, Queen’s Gate School, St Helen’s School, St James Senior Girls’ School, South Hampstead High School, St Margaret's School and The Godolphin and Latymer School.

 The individual schools to which you have applied will then process your application and send you any necessary information.
-You are strongly advised to attend Open Days at all the schools for which you have applied and you should ring each school early in the Autumn Term for the dates and times of Open Days.
+You are strongly advised to attend Open Days at all the schools for which you have applied and you should ring each school or visit their website early in the Autumn Term for the dates and times of Open Days.

-If a pupil is applying to more than one school in the London11+ Consortium, please indicate your preferred examination centre, giving a second and third choice where appropriate.
+If a pupil is applying to more than one school in the London11+ Consortium, please indicate your preferred examination centre.
 Please note that candidates may sit the examination at any school for which they are registered; sitting the examination at a school which is not your daughter’s first preference will have no influence on how her application is considered and her chances of success.
 Any school to which an application is made will receive the results of the individual candidate, irrespective of where the examination is taken.
 Please be aware that all schools have limited capacity and candidates may be re-directed to an alternative centre.

 2. School Reference